Ashar134/Ashar134/README.md

 * Created a semantic recommendation engine using SentenceTransformers, skill similarity, and recruiter requirements.
 * Integrated a RAG-based assessment generator backed by curated technical questions and a vector store.
 * Designed an AI interview assistant using Whisper STT, gTTS, communication scoring, and visual-signal processing.
-* Applied the Gale–Shapley algorithm to improve candidate–job allocation consistency and fairness.
+* Applied the Gale-Shapley algorithm to improve candidate-job allocation consistency and fairness.
 * Delivered two React applications: a candidate portal and an analytics-focused HR dashboard.

 **System structure**